lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 To have a bar that shows CPU Load shows a bar graph with your CPU useage.
 To bring up settings for your CPU useage is right click on the cpu bar :menuselection:`Configure CPU Monitor`.
 The :guilabel:`Show text` checkbox shows a nubmer for cpu useage.
 The field for :guilabel:`Update interval` is how often to update your cpu useage.
 The :guilabel:`Bar orientation` says what side to start the bar graph.
 The :guilabel:`Bar width` is how wide to make the bar graph.
 If you want to reset your changes press the :guilabel:`Reset` button.

+The spacer widget puts a space on the panel to have a divider on your panel and space it out.

 The Color picker is shows what color something is on your screen usually useful for web developers.
 To get a color off the screen press the color dropper button.
 Then a numeric field to the right of the dropper will appear with the color in a numeric field to the right.

 To customize the sensors right click on the panel :menuselection:`Configure "Sensors"`.
 The :guilabel:`Update interval(seconds)` field lets you choose how often in seconds to update the sensors.
 The :guilabel:`Temperature bar width` field shows how widw to make the bar for your sensors.
 The :guilabel:`Temperature scale` field lets you select Celsius or Farenheit for your sensors.
 The checkbox :guilabel:`Warning about high temperature` puts a warning if your temperture gets too high.
 If you want to reset your settings press the :guilabel:`Reset` button.